 '''

 set_seed(unsigned int, unsigned int)

-to set its seeds).
+to set its seeds and

+get_seed(unsigned int , unsigned int )

+to read the seeds).

 '''

 The facilities to change the normal random number generator are available through the constant NO1_kind.
 This takes values from the enumeration type